spatialos/gdk-for-unity/docs/content/mobile/android/local-deploy.md

 1. In the **Runtime IP for local deployment** field, enter your local machine's IP address.
 (You can find how to do this on the [Lifehacker website](https://lifehacker.com/5833108/how-to-find-your-local-and-external-ip-address).)
 1. Select **Save** and close the window.

+**Note:** If you are using one of our [Starter Projects]({{urlRoot}}/content/glossary#starter-project), you can skip the **Create a mobile connector script** section below, as you already have one in your project.

+<%(#Expandable title="Create a mobile connector script")%>

-Create and add a MonoBehaviour script to your Android client-worker GameObject.
+If you [added the GDK]({{urlRoot}}/content/set-up-new-project) to an existing Unity project rather than using a Starter Project, then you also need to create and add a MonoBehaviour script to your Android client-worker GameObject.
 To do this:

-1. If your project does not already contain one, create a MonoBehaviour script which inherits from the [`MobileWorkerConnector`](https://github.com/spatialos/gdk-for-unity/blob/master/workers/unity/Packages/com.improbable.gdk.mobile/Worker/MobileWorkerConnector.cs) and include the functionality you want.
+1. Create a MonoBehaviour script which inherits from the [`MobileWorkerConnector`](https://github.com/spatialos/gdk-for-unity/blob/master/workers/unity/Packages/com.improbable.gdk.mobile/Worker/MobileWorkerConnector.cs) and include the functionality you want.
+You can base your implementation on [the one](https://github.com/spatialos/gdk-for-unity-blank-project/blob/master/workers/unity/Assets/Scripts/Workers/AndroidClientWorkerConnector.cs) in our Blank Starter Project.
 1. In your Unity Editor, add the MonoBehaviour script to your Android client-worker GameObject.
 1. In your Unity Editor, navigate to your Android client-worker GameObject and ensure the `ShouldConnectLocally` checkbox is checked in the script's drop-down window of the Inspector window.

+<%(/Expandable)%>

 ## Unity Editor{#in-editor}
 1. In your Unity Editor, Select **SpatialOS** > **Local launch**.<br>